BigBIueWhale/assistant_coder/README.md

 ## Known Issues

-* Only 1 prompt at a single time (more an issue of insufficient hardware)
+* Only 1 prompt at a single time (more an issue of insufficient hardware)- That's what https://github.com/BigBIueWhale/ollama_load_balancer is for.

 * Sometimes gets loaded automatically into CPU when the GPU memory is too full